Produced by Raphael Heath, Head of Geography at the Royal High School Bath, as part of an Innovative Geography Teaching Grant from the RGS-IBG.

 The richness of the data available, alongside the range of potential primary data collection, means that it should be possible to generate a large number of different titles and focuses for each student’s individual investigation, so allowing for large groups to all be conducting studies on this topic.

 Raphael Heath is Head of Geography at the Royal High School Bath, GDST (Girls Day School Trust).
-He was presented with the Royal Geographical Society Ordnance Survey Award for Excellence in Secondary Education in 2015.
+He was presented with the Royal Geographical Society (with IBG) Ordnance Survey Award for Excellence in Secondary Education in 2015.
 He also won the Esri UK Best Community Project Award for the 2014 GIS Day World Record Event.
-He is a GDST Lead Subject Champion promoting collaboration and sharing good practice in Geography teaching across a network of 26 schools around the UK.
+He is a GDST Lead Subject Champion promoting collaboration and sharing good practice in geography teaching across a network of 26 schools around the UK.
 He is one of Esri UK's Centre of Excellence in GIS Education.
-He is a fellow of the Royal Geographical Society and a Chartered Geographer.
-He has presented at conferences, published articles and run courses in various aspects of Geography teaching.
+He is a fellow of the Royal Geographical Society (with IBG) and a Chartered Geographer.
+He has presented at conferences, published articles and run courses in various aspects of geography teaching.